seethespark/github-puller/README.md

         };

-Make sure the username specified has write access to the SSH server's file system. gitHubPuller doesn't initialise the source so make sure the destination already has any existing code.
+Make sure the username specified has write access to the SSH server's file system.

+github-puller doesn't initialise the source so make sure the destination already has any existing code.
 If you want this feature then get in touch.

 Follow GitHub's [instructions](https://developer.github.com/webhooks/) for setting up Webhooks Set the Payload URL as http://[your server]:7777/[hook path].

 Set the Content type to application/json.

 Set a Secret.

-Set your firewall to forward requests on port 7777 to the gutHubPuller server.
+Set your firewall to forward requests on port 7777 to the github-puller server.
 ## More
 Errors are written to a local database.
 To view go to http://[server]:8080/public/toolbox.html  Only local computers can access this.